Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "Which he does," Yan interjected fairly.

-"Yes, which you do, but… please try not to tire us out with it.
+"Yes, which you do, but... please try not to tire us out with it.
 Every time you start asking those questions it makes my head hurt."

 Vemik nodded dejectedly, and went back to staring into the fire again.

 On his shoulder, the Singer stirred.
 "It’s okay, Sky-thinker," she murmured so that only he could hear.
-"I think your questions are interesting…"
+"I think your questions are interesting..."

 She couldn’t have sung him a spell that made him happier.